Sub-7/FFmpegUI/README.md

 # Installation:
  tested and recommended on Ubuntu 20.04

- (if you want to convert it for a different distribution, an install.log will be created in the FFmpegUI folder during the installation, there you will find all errors and missing packages.)
+ (if you want to convert it for a different distribution, an install.log will be created in the FFmpegUI folder during the installation, there you will find all errors that occur during the installation.)

  example as root:
 ```sh